Krishh67/College-Recommendation-Chatbot-ML/README.md

 # College Finder Chatbot

 ## Overview
 The **College Finder Chatbot** is an intelligent AI-powered chatbot designed to help students find the best colleges based on their preferences.
-It uses Large Language Models (LLMs) such as Gemini, ChatGPT, Flan-T5, and another model to convert natural language queries into SQL queries.
+Using various Large Language Models (LLMs) such as Gemini, ChatGPT, Flan-T5, phi3 model to convert natural language queries into SQL queries.
 The chatbot is built with **Streamlit** for an interactive and user-friendly interface.

 ## Features
 - **Natural Language Processing:** Converts user queries into SQL commands dynamically.